More On the Natural Resources Overlay

 To date, there have been 13 versions of the Natural Resource Overlay District.
 Changes have been made through the process in response to community feedback.

-They PC held a public hearing on the draft NRO, which also includes some other changes to the general development regulations.
+Following these meetings and outreach, the PC held a public hearing on the draft NRO, which also includes some other changes to the general development regulations.
 See below for a summary of the public hearing and related documents, below in the July 3 meeting summary.

 More Information on the recent History of Natural Resource Planning: